kasun-gamage-www/weather-widget/README.md

 # Weather Widget by Anupama

-This is a simple web application made with Angular that display the weather condtion and forecasts at any location on earth.
+This is a simple web application made with Angular that display the weather condition and forecasts at any location on earth.
+Users can choose between Metric and Imperial measurement systems to display the data.
+(All displayed units are based on the selected system)

 Data is obtained via the AccuWeather API

-Users can choose between Metric and Imperial measurement systems to display the data.
-(Once a measurement system is selected all units will change to that system)

 Default location is set to Los Angeles, United States.